Pallavilathavadlamudi/GENAI/PYTHON/Python Keyword.md

 | -------------- | -------------------------------------------------------------- |
 | **Comments**   | To explain tricky parts of logic, short notes                  |
 | **Docstrings** | To explain what a function/class/module does, its input/output |

+# Indentation

+    Indentation means adding spaces at the beginning of a line to show that it belongs to a block of code.
+    Python uses indentation to group code — it's required, not just for style

+    Example:

+        if age >= 18:
+        print("You are an adult")  # This line is indented — part of the if block

+    Without indentation, Python will show an error.